 For Hanoi, flood risk impacts ~9% for population in the baseline, which more than doubles to ~20% in the 2°C warming scenario when aggregating relative AALs across the whole region.
-For agricultural crops, the aggregate relative AAL increases from \sim 7% in baseline to \sim 11% in the 2°C warming scenario, with a similar increase from \sim 7% to \sim 12% for residential buildings.
-The spatial distribution of changes in relative AALs between baseline and climate change scenarios shows a mix of areas of negligible changes and areas of positive changes, with no locations showing decreasing flood risk (Figure 3c).
-Areas of particularly high increases in relative AALs are seen in the northeast and southwest edges of the province, away from the highly urbanised central region, coinciding more with rural areas.
-These also coincide with some of the greatest RWI-weighted AALs, with the highest of these clustered towards the southwest edge of the region (Figure 3d).
+For agricultural crops, the aggregate relative AALcrop increases from ~7% in baseline to ~11% in the 2°C

+- 415 warming scenario, with a similar increase in AALres from ~7% to ~12% for residential buildings.
+The spatial distribution of changes in relative AALs between baseline and climate change scenarios shows a mix of areas of negligible changes and areas of positive changes, with no locations showing decreasing flood risk (Figure 4c).
+Areas of particularly high increases in relative AALs are seen in the northeast and southwest edges of the province, away from the highly urbanised central region, - 420 coinciding more with rural areas.
+These also coincide with some of the greatest RWI-weighted AALs, with the highest of these clustered towards the southwest edge of the region (Figure 4d).
 This suggests that, for Hanoi, the highest RWI-weighted AALs are driven both by high flood risk and high socioeconomic vulnerability.

-Figure 2.
-Cat model results for Chikwawa showing AAL relative to total exposed value aggregated to 0.01° for (a) the baseline scenario, (b) the 2°C warming scenario, (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the relative wealth index (RWI).
+Figure 3.
+Cat model results for Chikwawa showing "AAL" for the different exposure types as a percentage of the total exposed value at each grid point, aggregated to 0.01° for (a) the baseline scenario, (b) the 2°C warming scenario, (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the relative wealth index (RWI) to indicate the combined peril and socioeconomic vulnerability.
 Results are shown for (top) population, (middle) agricultural crops, and (bottom) residential buildings.
 In all panels, areas shown in white indicate either no exposure or a relative AAL of zero.

-Figure 3.
-Cat model results for Hanoi showing AAL relative to total exposed value aggregated to 0.01° for (a) the baseline scenario, (b) 2°C warming scenario, (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the RWI.
+Figure 4.
+Cat model results for Hanoi showing "AAL" for the different exposure types as a percentage of the total exposed value at each grid point, aggregated to 0.01° for (a) the baseline scenario, (b) 2°C warming scenario, (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the RWI to indicate the combined peril and socioeconomic vulnerability.
 Results are shown for (top) population, (middle) agricultural crops, and (bottom) residential buildings.
 In all panels, areas shown in white indicate either no exposure or a relative AAL of zero.

-4.2.3 Cagayan, Philippines
+445 4.2.3 Cagayan, Philippines

 Model results for Cagayan show similar magnitudes of increases in relative AALs to Hanoi.
 For the baseline, ~9% of the population is affected by flooding in any one year, increasing to ~19% in the 2°C warming scenario, when aggregating relative AALs across the whole region.
-For agricultural crops, the aggregate loss increases from ~8% of the overall value in baseline to ~12% under the 2°C warming scenario, with a similar increase of ~7% to ~12% for residential buildings (Figures 4a and 4b).
-In terms of spatial distribution, the changes in relative AAL are dominated by hotspots of positive changes in the northeast and southwest, in among large areas of low or zero changes, and a few locations with small decreases (Figure 4c).
-Whilst some of the locations of large AAL increases coincide with the largest RWI-weighted AALs, areas of high RWI-weighted risk are seen across the province and are less confined to areas of high flood risk (Figure 4d).
-This suggests that for some locations in Cagayan, the RWI-weighted AAL is more strongly driven by high vulnerability than high flood risk.
+For agricultural crops, the aggregate loss increases from ~8% of the overall value in baseline to ~12% under the 2°C warming scenario, with a similar increase of ~7% to ~12% for residential buildings (Figures 5a and 5b).
+In terms of spatial distribution, the changes in relative AAL are dominated by hotspots of positive changes in the northeast and southwest, in among large areas of low or zero changes, and a few locations with small decreases (Figure 5c).
+Whilst some of the locations of large AAL increases coincide with the largest RWI-weighted AALs, areas of high RWI-weighted risk are seen across the province and are less confined to areas of high flood risk (Figure 5d).
+This suggests that for some locations in Cagayan, the RWI-weighted AAL is more strongly driven by high socioeconomic vulnerability than high flood risk.